 - Then add water.
 Mix very well.

 - Bring this mixture to a simmer.
-About 4 to 5 minutes on a low to medium flame.
+About 4 to 5 minutes on a low to medium heat.

 - Now add the crumbled or chopped potatoes and stir very well.

-- Cover and simmer the potato masala for 4 to 5 minutes on a low to medium flame.
-The potato masala should thicken and have a right consistency which is not too thick nor thin.
+- Cover and simmer the potato gravy for 4 to 5 minutes on a low to medium heat.
+The gravy should thicken and have a right consistency which is not too thick nor thin.

 - Season with salt as per taste.
-Mix the salt with the rest of the potato masala.
+Mix the salt with the rest of the potato gravy.
 You can also add a bit of sugar if you want.

 - Lastly add the chopped coriander leaves.
-Stir very well and switch off the flame.
+Stir very well and switch off the heat.

-- Serve potato masala with pooris or phulka or dosa.
+- Serve Poori Masala or Puri Curry with poori or chapati or dosa.

 - Use starchy potatoes types like russet or yukon gold.